An information guide on what to do after someone has died in hospital

 When you register the death, you will receive the following:

-• A Certificate for Burial or cremation (the ‘green form’), this gives permission for burial or an application for cremation.
+• A Certificate for Burial or Cremation (the ‘green form’), which gives permission for burial or an application for cremation.

 • A Certificate for the Department of Work and Pensions Benefit (form BD8) – you may need to fill this out and return it if the person was receiving a state pension of benefits.

-Once you have registered the death you can inform your chosen funeral director that the death is registered so that arrangements can now proceed.
+Once you have registered the death you can inform your chosen funeral director that the death is registered so that arrangements can go ahead.

 Organisations you need to contact